digidotcom/xbee-python/doc/user_doc/communicating_with_xbee_devices.rst

   PORT = "1234"

-  # Create and open an XBee Cellular device.
+  # Create and open an XBee Cellular.
-  device = CellularDevice("COM1", 9600)
+  xbee = CellularDevice("COM1", 9600)
-  device.open()
+  xbee.open()

   # Create a new XBee socket.
-  with xsocket.socket(device, IPProtocol.TCP) as sock:
+  with xsocket.socket(xbee, IPProtocol.TCP) as sock:
       # Bind the socket to the local port.
       sock.bind((None, PORT))